 4. Emergency Preparedness

 The November 2024 bomb cyclone exposed just how unprepared Sammamish is for a real emergency.
 Power was out for days (and in some cases, over a week), fallen trees blocked major roads, and traffic was gridlocked with all signals down.
-Many families had no choice but to seek hotel rooms outside the city.
+Residents were left to fend for themselves and many families had no choice but to seek hotel rooms outside the city.

 Blocked or impassable roads during storms or earthquakes.